 We believe we have created an environment where our students are able to grow in strength of character, assured of who they are before they face the bigger challenges of other environments.
 We value childhood and offer the chance for children to grow at their own pace without rushing through the process of growing up.
 Individuals with all their quirks and uniqueness are truly valued and accepted for who they are without the pressure to conform to a mass homogeneity.

 We are not affiliated to a particular church or Christian denomination but are united in our belief that Jesus is Lord and our desire to follow Him.
 There is, therefore, no requirement to attend a particular church or sign up to a particular set of beliefs.
 In fact our ethos and values appeal to Christian families and non-Christian families alike so you will find a mixture of backgrounds amongst out students.
-The only requirement is that members of the school community respect the foundational beliefs of the school.
-Everyone is welcome and valued no matter what their background or beliefs.

 Children learn from and about the Bible as part of the day to day life of the school as well as praying together and for one another.
-Compassion for others and loving our neighbours and ourselves are very important values for us.
+Compassion for others and loving our neighbours and ourselves are very important for us.

 The dynamic of our small school creates a unique learning experience for children, parents and teachers.
 The school affirms every person as different and special to God and there is an emphasis on each pupil achieving his or her potential.